-There is a range of accommodation to suit all budget and situations.
+There is a range of accommodations to suit all budgets and situations.

-Solo: Marina’s Luxury Rooms are in the heart of the Old Town and short stroll to everything.
-Very well priced and each rooms has a small kitchen.
+Marina’s Luxury Rooms are in the heart of the Old Town and a short stroll to everything.
+Very well priced and each room has a small kitchen.

-For families and groups there is an amazing villa just outside the Old Town with a shaded inground swimming pool, jacuzzi, a leafy garden terrace and panoramic views that sleeps up to 12 people!
+For families and groups check out incredible Villa Konstantina just outside the Old Town with a shaded in-ground swimming pool, a leafy garden terrace and panoramic views that sleeps up to 12 people!

 3 Sixty Hotel and Suites